-The Chilean electrical system is a concentrated market in all segments (ie, generation, transmission and distribution).
-In the generation sector three companies (Enel Generación Chile SA, Colbún SA and AES Gener SA) generate over 80 per cent of the energy that is injected into the electrical system.
+The Chilean electricity sector is a concentrated market in all segments (ie, generation, transmission and distribution).
+In the generation sector, AES Gener, Cerro Dominador, Colbún, EDF Chile, ENEL Generación, ENGIE, Global Power Generation (GPG del grupo Gas Natural Fenosa), Orazul Energy, Pacific Hydro and Statkraft contribute 73 per cent of the installed capacity of the total generation of the electricity system.
 The transmission sector is also concentrated mainly in Transelec SA, Transmisora Eléctrica del Norte SA and Interchile SA.
-Regarding distribution, due to its monopolist nature and also to the existence of large-scale economies, this activity is organised around concessionary companies such as Compañía General de Electricidad SA, Enel Distribución Chile SA, Chilquinta Energía SA and Sociedad Austral de Electricidad SA.
-Some of the players in the generation segment are also renewable energy producers by themselves or along with new entrants (local and international) that are making the energy sector less oligopolistic than it was in the past.
+Regarding distribution, due to its monopolistic nature and also to the existence of large-scale economies, this activity is organised around concessionary companies such as Compañía General de Electricidad SA, Enel Distribución Chile SA, Chilquinta Energía SA and Sociedad Austral de Electricidad SA.
+Some of the players in the generation segment are also renewable energy producers by themselves or with new entrants (local and international) that are making the energy sector less oligopolistic than it was in the past.